IVEEL-BATSUKH/IVEEL-BATSUKH/README.md

 - 👋 Hi, Сайн байна уу?
 -  I’m IVEEL-BATSUKH
 -  Welcome to my website.
-I will share my opinion on contemporary literatures, classic books and write some quotes and essay.
+I will share my opinion and mini researches  on contemporary literatures, classik books.
 - About me
 -  Translator and reader at Monsudar publishing house
 -  Graduated National University of Mongolia majored at Japanese studies